acbsp/bonafide.guru/en/contents.rst

 **Devotee:** How important is formal initiation?

-**|SP|**: Formal initiation means to officially agree to follow the instructions of Krishna and His representative.
-(Srila Prabhupada, lecture, 22.2.73 Oakland).
+**|SP|**: Formal initiation means to officially agree to follow the instructions of Krishna and His representative. (|SP|, lecture, 22.2.73 Oakland).

 Please note, |SP| always speaks of a guru or about representative of Shri Krishna in singular, since **bona fide** guru or